Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Results

+The categorization process followed the reliability procedures described in Subsection~\ref{data-extraction}, which included test-retest and cross-checking by the second author.
+Only one disagreement was recorded and resolved through consensus, indicating that the grouping was stable and consistent.

-Figure~\ref{fig:chart-nlp} shows the number of papers published by approach: NLP, ML, DL, and Transformers.
-Over the past decade, the identification of SATD has evolved significantly, driven by advancements in NLP and ML techniques.
-Early methods relied primarily on traditional NLP techniques, focusing on keyword detection and textual patterns in code comments.
-As depicted in Figure~\ref{fig:chart-nlp}, NLP dominated initially, with limited exploration of advanced computational methods.
-From 2017 to 2019, ML approaches were increasingly introduced to improve SATD detection accuracy.
-Between 2020 and 2022, the use of DL and Transformer architectures surged, marking a shift toward more sophisticated, data-driven techniques.
-These models captured complex patterns in software artifacts, improving SATD detection.
-As of 2023 and 2024, DL and Transformer models continue to lead SATD detection efforts.
+Figure~\ref{fig:chart-technique} presents the distribution of published papers categorized by their detection techniques, including heuristic-based methods, ML, DL, and Transformer-based approaches.
+Over the past decade, various approaches to SATD detection have emerged, evolving from heuristic-based methods to more advanced ML and DL techniques.
+Early methods relied primarily on traditional heuristic techniques, focusing on keyword detection and textual patterns in code comments.
+As depicted in Figure~\ref{fig:chart-technique}, heuristic methods initially dominated, with limited exploration of advanced computational methods.
+From 2017 to 2019, ML techniques were increasingly introduced to improve SATD detection accuracy.
+Between 2020 and 2022, DL and Transformer architectures surged, marking a paradigm shift toward data-driven techniques capable of capturing more complex semantic patterns.
+From 2023 onward, DL and Transformer models became the predominant approaches, with Transformers slightly surpassing DL in 2024 and maintaining their momentum into early 2025.
+This trend highlights a growing reliance on Transformer-based models for advancing SATD detection.

-NLP approaches have played a fundamental role in detecting SATD.
-These methods generally concentrate on text preprocessing tasks that encompass stemming, lemmatization, and stopwords removal.
-The objective is to process and evaluate textual data from code comments or documentation, where technical debt is frequently acknowledged by the authors themselves.
-As presented in Table~\ref{tab:tb_approach}, other methods include manual analysis and Parts-of-Speech (POS) tagging \cite{Farias2015AComments, Farias2020IdentifyingVocabulary, Al-Slais2021TowardsComments, qu2022we}, which aid in classifying and identifying relevant information.
-Regular expressions \cite{Bavota2016ADebt, Russo2022WeakSATD:Debt}, keyword-labeled \cite{Rantala2020PrevalenceKL-SATD}, and textual patterns \cite{Azuma2022AnDockerfile} are commonly employed to semi-automate the identification of certain technical debt indicators in large codebases.
+Heuristic-based techniques have long played a fundamental role in detecting SATD.
+These approaches typically rely on lightweight, rule-driven text processing and pattern matching rather than model training.
+As summarized in Table~\ref{tab:tb_approach}, heuristic pipelines may also incorporate manual inspection and Parts-of-Speech (POS) tagging \citep{Farias2015AComments, Farias2020IdentifyingVocabulary, Al-Slais2021TowardsComments, qu2022we} to support the categorization of debt-related expressions.
+In addition, regular expressions \citep{Bavota2016ADebt, Russo2022WeakSATD:Debt}, keyword-labeled patterns \citep{Rantala2020PrevalenceKL-SATD}, and other textual pattern rules \citep{Azuma2022AnDockerfile} are widely used to semi-automate the detection of recurring SATD indicators in large codebases.